 - Jam Covers: Put boiling jam in a boiling hot jar (any leftover jar will do).
 Top it with a little wax paper circle (to seal it).
 Then, when the jam has cooled apply a cellophane wrapper with a rubber band.
 I bought a packet of jam covers from Dunnes and tried it out, certain that we would all die of some horrible bacterial infection.

 - Reused Jars: The jam covers only work for jam.
-For other preserves, my friend’s mother suggested reused old jars and lids.
+For other preserves, my friend’s mother suggested reusing old jars and lids.
 She recommended avoiding jars that had previously contained flavourful or acidic foods.
 Otherwise, the jars were filled and boiled just like I would do with my mason jars.

 The results of the experiment